menu

 Demographics

-The citizens of Evanston are slightly better educated than the national average of 21.84% for all cities and towns, with 22.64% of adults in Evanston having a bachelor's degree or advanced degree.
+The education level of Evanston citizens is a little higher than the average for US cities and towns: 22.64% of adults in Evanston have at least a bachelor's degree.

 The per capita income in Evanston in 2022 was $42,927, which is wealthy relative to Utah, and upper middle income relative to the rest of the US.
 This equates to an annual income of $171,708 for a family of four.